spotfiresoftware/tibco-streaming-samples/testing/README.md

 # Testing

-How to test TIBCO&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to test Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.

 Samples :